 The Staircase, about a cold case murder that is resurrected again and again, is a crime thriller rivaling James Patterson.
-Filmed by Academy Award-winning French Jean-Xavier de Lestrade, we see a gripping courtroom drama, offering an intimate look at a high-profile murder trial and the family of the accused.
+Filmed by Academy Award-winning French filmmaker Jean-Xavier de Lestrade, we see a gripping courtroom drama, offering an intimate look at a high-profile murder trial and the family of the accused.
 Reminiscent of the groundbreaking “reality” series, An American Family, from the seventies, author Michael Peterson is arraigned for the 2001 murder of his second wife, Kathleen, whose body was discovered lying in a pool of blood on the stairway of their Durham, North Carolina home.
-The Staircase is not only an engrossing look at contemporary American justice that features more twists than a legal bestseller, but also an intimate glimpse into the world of the privileged and entitled, who seem bewildered by the entire justice system.
+The Staircase is not only an engrossing look at contemporary American justice that features more twists than a bestselling crime thriller, but also is an intimate glimpse into the world of the privileged and entitled, who seem bewildered by the entire judicial system.
 The filmmakers had unusual access to the Peterson family within weeks of Kathleen’s death.
 We are invited behind the curtain but we don’t know why such total access was given.

 The court case generated widespread interest at the time, and continues to do so with a second documentary scheduled for release this year.
 The Staircase details Peterson’s legal and personal troubles in eight 45-minute episodes edited from more than 600 hours of footage.
 The trial seems to have centered on varying analyses of blood spatter by both the defense and prosecution.
 The character of Michael Peterson is also put on trial.